Using Qt Bridge for Adobe Photoshop

 The relationships between the groups and layers on an artboard are preserved when you export designs from Adobe Photoshop and import them into Qt Design Studio.

 When you use Qt Bridge for Adobe Photoshop to export your designs, you will determine how you want each group or layer exported: as a component or child.
-A component is a single QML file that can contain other assets.
-A child is a single PNG file that you can use within QML files.
+A component will be imported as a single QML file that can contain other assets.
+A child will be imported as a single image file that you can use within QML files.